 Science, Technology, Engineering & Mathematics Division

+MAT*H075 Pre-Algebra – Number Sense, Geometry 3 credits

+Material is chosen to provide the student with current mathematical concepts and topics needed to continue work in algebra, the mathematics of business, science and basic technology.
+Topics covered include computation with whole numbers, fractions, decimals, ratios, proportions, percents, and measures.
+Geometry topics are integrated throughout.
+Signed number computation, algebraic expression, and equation solving appear regularly, thus familiarizing the students with algebraic concepts.
+Emphasis is on understanding of mathematical concepts and problem solving techniques.
+Instruction in calculator use is emphasized along with related applications.
+This course is only offered as a co-requisite course with MAT*H095 Introductory Algebra. (fall/spring/summer)

 MAT*H092 Statway I 4 credits

-(developmental – no credit toward degree or transfer) Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra) or an appropriate score on a college placement exam.
+(Developmental – no credit toward degree or transfer) Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra) or an appropriate score on a college placement exam.
 Corequisite of ENG *H063 or qualifying score on placement exam, or permission of Chair of Mathematics Department.
 Statway I is the first of two courses offering an alternative pathway for students in non-STEM (Science, Technology, Engineering, Mathematics) majors.
 These courses will combine elements of algebra and statistics into one curriculum.
 Students will take these courses instead of MAT *H095 (Elementary Algebra), MAT *H137 (Intermediate Algebra), and MAT *H167 (Principles of Statistics).
 The goal is to significantly improve the retention rate in developmental mathematics. (offered periodically)

-MAT*H094 Introductory Algebra 3 credits
+MAT*H094 Introductory Algebra 4credits

 Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra) or an appropriate score on a college placement exam.
 The course begins with a brief review of basic computational skills and operations with signed numbers.
 Algebraic order of operations and evaluation and simplification of algebraic expressions are followed by techniques for solving first degree equations and inequalities in one unknown.
 Also included in this course are algebraic methods for solving applications involving one and two unknowns.
 Basic rules of exponents are presented and scientific notation is discussed.
 This is followed by the basic polynomial operations and graphing linear equations in two unknowns, finding slopes of lines, x- and y- intercepts, and writing the equations of lines.
-This will not fulfill a mathematics requirement in any degree program. (fall/spring/ summer)
+This will not fulfill a mathematics requirement in any degree program. (offered periodically)

 MAT*H095 Elementary Algebra Foundations 3 credits

-Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra) or an appropriate score on a college placement exam.
+Prerequisite: Successful completion of EDUC 5016 (Transitional PreAlgebra or a “C-“ in MAT*H075) or an appropriate score on a college placement exam.
 The course begins with a brief review of basic computational skills and operations with signed numbers.
 Algebraic order of operations and evaluation and simplification of algebraic expressions are followed by techniques for solving first degree equations and inequalities in one unknown.
 Also included in this course are algebraic methods for solving applications involving one and two unknowns.
 Basic rules of exponents are presented and scientific notation is discussed.
 This is followed by the basic polynomial operations and graphing linear equations in two unknowns, finding slopes of lines, x- and y- intercepts, and writing the equations of lines.
 This will not fulfill a mathematics requirement in any degree program. (fall/winter/spring/ summer)

 MAT*H121 Applications for Business and